 Student accommodation in Ipswich

-If you are looking to move to Ipswich this coming year, then make sure to check out the latest additions to our portfolio of student residences in the city.
+If you are looking to study this coming year, then make sure to check out our student accommodation in Ipswich.

 Here at Collegiate, we want you to have the best possible start to your university experience in Ipswich.
 That’s why we offer cosy, stylish homes fitted with all the amenities you could need under one roof.
 With one less thing to worry about, you can concentrate on studying, socialising and exploring.

 Whether you’re after top tips or recommendations on the local area, things to see or do, our on-site teams are proud to offer a warm welcome and help you get to know your new home.
 You’ll also find plenty of information on our blog pages that offer practical information, inspiration and guides to Ipswich and everything this wonderful city has to offer.